2.3 Material accounting policies

 Investment properties are measured initially at cost, comprising the purchase price and directly attributable expenditure.
 Subsequently, investment property is carried at cost model, which is cost less accumulated depreciation and accumulated impairment losses, if any, in similar lines of Ind AS 16.

-from its disposal.
-Gains or losses arising on derecognition of investment property are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in standalone statement of profit and loss in the period of the retirement or disposal.
+An investment property is derecognized on disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from its disposal.
+Gains or losses arising on de-recognition of investment property are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in standalone statement of profit and loss in the period of the retirement or disposal.

-(v) Other intangible assets
+(v) Other Intangible Assets

-An intangible asset is recognized when it is probable that the expected future economic benefits that are attributable to the asset will flow to the entity; and the cost of the asset can be measured reliably.
+An Intangible asset is recognized when it is probable that the expected future economic benefits that are attributable to the asset will flow to the entity; and the cost of the asset can be measured reliably.

 Intangible assets are stated at cost less accumulated amortization and accumulated impairment losses, if any.
 The cost of intangible asset comprises of its purchase price, net of recoverable taxes and any directly attributable cost of preparing the asset for its intended use.